vijayshc/text2sql/README.md

 *   **SQL Query Editor:** A dedicated interface for writing/editing SQL queries.
 *   **Manual SQL Editor with Monaco Integration:** View, edit, and execute AI-generated SQL directly in a Monaco-powered editor within the SQL tab.
 *   **Vector DB Management UI:** Interface for admins to manage the vector database.
+*   **MCP Server Management:** Admin interface to manage multiple MCP servers of both stdio and HTTP types.
+*   **Multi-Server Agent:** Agent capable of working with multiple MCP servers and selecting the best server for each task.
 *   **Security:** Includes features like CSRF protection, secure headers, and rate limiting.
 *   **Sensitive Tool Confirmation:** Requires user approval before executing potentially sensitive operations like shell commands.